mandysulli/crypto_diversity_workshop/README.md

  ### Ninth script - 8_kallisto_move.sh

 This is the script that moves them all together.
-After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures (See below).
+*After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures (See below).*

- # Run R script
-To visualize the estimated abundance of your samples you will need:
-- The R markdown script provided: Kallisto_crypto_diversity_viz.Rmd
-- The folder with the abundance tsv files.
-- A species key - Kallisto_key.tsv

-Create a folder and put all of the things listed above in it.
-Then open the Kallisto_crypto_diversity_viz.Rmd file and follow the instructions within it.

  ### tenth script - 9_lineage_file_setup.sh